 The full series of the resulting images will be released soon but for now I leave you with a taste of the proof that the experience was not merely an insomnia-induced hallucination:

-I would like to once again say a massive THANK YOU to my creative partners and muses, Regina and Jasmine.
+I would like to once again say a massive THANK YOU to my creative partners and muses, Regina and Lilith.